Changes to Whitebait Regulations – an Opposing View

-Headlines announcing proposed changes to whitebait regulations in a report to the NZ Conservation Authority, produced by NIWA, have sent shock waves throughout the whitebait community.
-This is serious stuff that will have profound affects.
+Headlines announcing proposed changes to whitebait regulations in a report to the NZ Conservation Authority, produced by NIWA in June 2018, sent shock waves throughout the whitebait community.
+This is serious stuff that will have profound effects.
 The process has a long way to go, and we need to consider its implications carefully.

-Readers will note that I refer here to two reports.
-I have been aware of both for some time.
+We refer on this page to two reports.
 The contentious one is the NIWA report.
 This was commissioned by the New Zealand Conservation Authority in response to some regional conservation authorities whose view of the whitebait fishery had been influenced by the outpourings of a small radical group.
 To be clear, this did not come from the West Coast Conservation Authority.
 They have a far better understanding, and more enlightened view of whitebait management.

 The NIWA emphasis was to produce restrictive regulations that would conserve whitebait stock, which they described as threatened.
 While NIWA did recognise other factors affecting the wellbeing of the species, addressing these was considered complementary to regulation change, which they saw as the priority.